mulesoft-assets/template-error-handling-scatter-gather/README.md

 ﻿# Error handling of Scatter Gather in the Salesforce and Database Aggregation template ###

-This example illustrates how to handle custom exception in the Salesforce and Database template.
+This application illustrates how to handle custom exceptions through an example of integrating Salesforce and a MySQL Database.

 ### Assumptions ###

 This document assumes that you are familiar with Mule and the [Anypoint™ Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).
 To increase your familiarity with Studio, consider completing one or more [Anypoint Studio Tutorials](http://www.mulesoft.org/documentation/display/current/Basic+Studio+Tutorial).
 Further, this example assumes that you have a basic understanding of [Mule flows](http://www.mulesoft.org/documentation/display/current/Mule+Application+Architecture), [Mule Global Elements](http://www.mulesoft.org/documentation/display/current/Global+Elements) and Scatter Gather component [Scatter Gather](http://www.mulesoft.org/documentation/display/current/scatter-gather)
 This document describes the details of the example within the context of Anypoint Studio, Mule ESB’s graphical user interface.

-### Example Use Case ###
+### Use Case ###

-Through an example, the main goal is to aggregate users from a Salesforce Instances and a Database, and compare them to see which users can only be found in one of the two and which users are in both.
+This application aggregates users from a Salesforce Instance and a Database, compares the records to avoid duplication and then tranfers it to a CSV file which is then sent as an attachment via email.
 The example demostrates error handling, which could raise during the aggregation processing of Scatter Gather.
-For practical purposes this Anypoint Template will generate the result in the format of a CSV Report sent by mail.

 ### Set Up and Run the Example ###

 Complete the following procedure to create, then run this example in your own instance of Anypoint Studio.

-To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
+There are certain conditions that need to be met in order for this application to work as expected.
+They have been explained below.**Failling to do so could lead to unexpected behavior of the template.**

 **Note:** This particular Anypoint Template ilustrate the aggregation use case between SalesForce and a Database, thus it requires a DB instance to work.
 The Anypoint Template comes package with a SQL script to create the DB table that uses.
-It is the user responsability to use that script to create the table in an available schema and change the configuration accordingly.
+We expect the user of the application to utilize the script to create a table with the appropriate schema.
 The SQL script file can be found in [src/main/resources/sfdc2jdbc.sql] (../master/src/main/resources/sfdc2jdbc.sql)

-After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
-If this is, for instance, `9090` then you should hit: `http://localhost:9090/synccontacts` and this will create a CSV report and send it to the mails set.
+To trigger the use case you just need to make a call to the local http endpoint at the port you configured in your file.
+If this is, for instance, `9090` then you should hit: `http://localhost:9090/synccontacts` and this will create a CSV report and send it via email.

 ### Application Configuration ###
-To make the application running, it's required to configure the application as follows.
-The configuration files is located for the chosen environment in the [src/main/resources/mule.env.properties] http.port `9090`
+To make the application run, it's required to configure the different end points involved.
+The configuration files is located for the chosen environment in the [src/main/resources/mule.env.properties]
+The following is an example to show you what vales are expected from the user during the configuration.

+http.port `9090`

 #### SalesForce Connector configuration for company A